 Step #1.
 What is your goal?

-So many times we do without thinking and for some chores, like washing the dishes, that is just fine, but in this case, you are transforming and with any transformation, you need a “why”.
-That “why” is your finish line.
-Your trophy so to speak.
+So many times, we do it without thinking, and for some chores, like washing the dishes, that is just fine, but in this case, you are transforming, and with any transformation, you need a “why.”

 Take a minute to identify your “why” and write it down on an index card.

-Post that card where you can see it so you remember what your end goal is.
-The finish line you are working so hard to reach with your decluttering plan.
+Post that card where you can see it, to help you better remember your end goal.
+This is the finish line you are working so hard to reach with your decluttering plan.

 Step #2.
 What is your deadline?

-This could be for a party, family gathering, or for your own satisfaction.
-By confirming a date in writing you are flipping a switch in your mind that this is more than an idea but instead a project that must be done.
+This could be for a party, family gathering, or your own satisfaction.
+By confirming a date in writing, you are flipping a switch in your mind that this is more than an idea but instead a project that must be done.

 Step #3.
 How long will it take?